About the crime

 • The most frequently reported form of organ trade is the trade in living donor kidneys;

-• Approximately 10% of the world’s population suffers from chronic kidney failure (ISN, 2017);
+• Approximately 10% of the world’s population suffers from chronic kidney disease (ISN, 2017);

 • An estimated 2-7 million deaths occur annually because patients suffering from kidney failure lack access to adequate treatment (ISN, 2017);